nigelp/Zentara-Code/api-integration-analysis.md

 ## Executive Summary

-The Roo Code extension implements a sophisticated API integration layer that enables subagents to interact with 25+ external AI providers through a unified interface.
+The Zentara Code extension implements a sophisticated API integration layer that enables subagents to interact with 25+ external AI providers through a unified interface.
 This analysis examines the architecture, patterns, and mechanisms that facilitate these interactions.

 ## Core Architecture